 Mercedes Benz automatic transmissions are 5 speed and fully electronically controlled.
 Most transmission problems in these cars are electrical, commonly the conductor plate above the valve body, which can be accessed without removing the transmission.
+This will often allow the customer to save the great expense of a complete transmission overhaul.
 Other electrical problems include fluid getting into the processor, and rain or beverage getting into the gear shifter.

 In the eighties and nineties, Toyota and Lexus had reliable transmissions, but that has changed.
 The new automatic 5 speed transmissions in the Toyota Camry and Highlander, as well as the Lexus RX300 have proven very unreliable.
 Remanufactured transmissions can be purchased from the Toyota Dealer, but they only carry a 1 year warranty.
 These units don’t address the planetary gear carrier design flaw, so the problem is destined to reoccur.
 Suburban Transmissions welds the carrier to correct this problem, and can provide a 3 Year, 100,000 mile warranty.